mlcruz/articleFormatter/README.md

 #### Usage:

-  articleFormatter assumes that the bibliography is valid bibTeX w/o comments file and has no syntax errors (for now!).
+  articleFormatter assumes that the bibliography is valid bibTeX file and has no syntax errors (for now!).
 Most errors are related to some bibTex error (ex: not ending a block with a }, or missing a comma somewhere )

   Built files can be found at $RootFolder$/build/src.